billimarie/prosecutor-database/README.md

 ## STATUS: User Discovery

 We are currently in the **User Discovery** phase.

-If you would like to assist with moving this project forward, please send me an email (see: [GitHub profile](https://www.github.com/billimarie)) and/or fill out this User Discovery form:
+You can help us by filling out our User Discovery form:

 ### [U.S. Prosecutor Database : User Discovery (Google Form)](https://goo.gl/forms/4jHgKZobi0Y3wJH63)

+## JOIN US

+Every Sunday, I host remote Datathon sessions for our small but tight-knit group of prisoners rights activists.

+If you'd like to volunteer and help with the US Prosecutor Database, or if you're curious about attending a Datathon session, please send me an email (see: [GitHub profile](https://www.github.com/billimarie)).

 ## Acknowledgements